Who We Are

 Our Approach

-In order to model true participatory grant making, CPF will promote trust-based partnerships and ‘ally-ships’, centre local expertise, and support grassroots innovation for international development.
+In order to model true participatory grant making, CPF will promote trust-based partnerships and ‘ally-ships’, centre local expertise, and support grassroots innovation.
 This means it will acknowledge and work with local expertise; respect priorities of community women, men and youth; and work towards their aspirations in a way that ensures the relevance of the programmes and increases chances of community buy-in and sustainability—beyond project cycles.

 CPF's work is focused on catalysing Community-led Change.
 We do this through: